-- O) In Section 2, the Health Plan shall provide a Provider Level Data File (PLDF). - 1.
-Specifications are provided in the "PLDF Data Submission Format" tab; field formats, values, and descriptions provide further details on various fields. - 2.
-The Health Plan shall include all providers enrolled on the first day of the reporting period. - 3.
-The methods described within this report shall be used to assign all applicable providers to a PROVIDER_GROUP and PROV_PNA_CATEGORY.
-If a provider does not have a PNA Category, the Health Plan shall enter "N/A". - 4.
-The following fields shall be filled out based upon the provider's physical practice location: PROV_PRACTICE_ZIP, PROV_ISLAND, PROV_RURALITY, PROV_ZIP_PC_HPSA, and PROV_ZIP_MH_HPSA. - 5.
+- K) In Section 1, the Health Plan shall provide a Provider Level Data File (PLDF). - Specifications are provided in the "PLDF Data Submission Format" tab; field formats, values, and descriptions provide further details on various fields.
+The Health Plan shall include all providers enrolled on the first day of the reporting period. - The methods described within this report shall be used to assign all applicable providers to a PROVIDER_GROUP and PROV_PNA_CATEGORY.
+If a provider does not have a PNA Category, the Health Plan shall enter "N/A". - The following fields shall be filled out based upon the provider's physical practice location: PROV_PRACTICE_ZIP, PROV_ISLAND, PROV_RURALITY, PROV_ZIP_PC_HPSA, and PROV_ZIP_MH_HPSA. - 4.
 A provider shall be identified as a PCP even if they are the assigned PCP to a single member.
-If a given PCP represents a group, clinic, health center, or other multi-specialty/multi-provider practices, then the field PCP_GROUP shall be used to indicate how many providers practice within the group. - 6.
-Telehealth practice fields including PROV_TELEHEALTH and PROV_TH_ISLAND shall be completed as applicable. - 7.
-Per provider counting rules specified in this report, a provider shall be counted more than once and appear in more than one row of data in the following circumstances: - a.
+If a given PCP represents a group, clinic, health center, or other multispecialty/multi- provider practices, then the field PCP_GROUP shall be used to indicate how many providers practice within the group. - 5.
+Telehealth practice fields: - a.
+PROV_PHYISICAL (all physical services and/or physical services but based out of state e.g. DME/PERS) (Y/N) - b.
+PROV_VIRTUAL (in state telehealth provider and/or provider is physically in state but only provides telehealth (so not counted in physical network) (Y/N) - 6.
+Per provider counting rules specified in this report, a provider shall be counted more than once and appear in more than one row of data in the following circumstances:

+a.
 Provider has a physical practice location on more than one island

 - Provider has two physical practice locations on the same island, and one is in an urban setting and the other is in a rural setting - c.
 A provider fits one of the specific and exceptional circumstances where a provider may be counted appear twice in the same Provider Group, as described in this report. - d.
 A provider appears in two different provider groups - e.
 Where providers are counted more than once in the dataset, the telehealth fields shall only be completed as applicable.
-For example, if a provider serves as both a cardiologist and primary care physician, and provides telehealth visits as a cardiologist, only the cardiologist row will additionally have completed information in the telehealth fields. - 8.
-The Health Plan shall identifyproviders who speak fluently in languages other than English in the PROV_NON_ENG field. - P) In Section 3, the Health Plan shall provide a Member Level Data File (MLDF). - 1.
+For example, if a provider serves as both a cardiologist and primary care physician, and provides telehealth visits as a cardiologist, only the cardiologist row will additionally have completed information in the telehealth fields. - 3.
+The Health Plan shall identifyproviders who speak fluently in languages other than English in the PROV_NON_ENG field. - L) In Section 2, the Health Plan shall provide a Member Level Data File (MLDF). - 1.
 Specifications are provided in the "MLDF Data Submission Format" tab; field formats, values, and descriptions provide further details on various fields. - 2.
 The Health Plan shall include all members enrolled on the first day of the reporting period. - Data reported in the following fields shall be based on member classification into one or more of the member groups defined in this report: MEM_ADULT, MEM_CHILD, MEM_BH, MEM_HCBSA, MEM_HCBS, MEM_INSTL, and MEM_REPR. - 4.
-Member's who speak a non-English language at home, as identified in this report, shall be identified in MEM_ESL.
+Member's who speak a non-English language at home, as identified in this report, shall be identified in MEM ESL.